HaiderMalikk/Mood-Atlas/README.md

-│   ├── fetchLLMresponse.js       # this is where the api call is made to the Open AI Api to get final answer │   ├── fetchPlaces.js            # contains the api endpoint for fetching places from google places api │   └── fetchUserCoordinates.js   # contains the api endpoint for getting the user's initial location from ipapi ├── assets/                       # contains all the static assets like images etc                 # pom file containing all the imports for the springboot project
+│   ├── fetchLLMresponse.js       # this is where the api call is made to the Open AI Api to get final answer │   ├── fetchPlaces.js            # contains the api endpoint for fetching places from google places api │   └── fetchUserCoordinates.js   # contains the api endpoint for getting the user's initial location from ipapi ├── public/                       # contains all the static assets like images etc
 ├── utils/                        # contains utility functions used throughout the app like global colors etc ├── next.config.mjs               # contains the configuration for the next.js app like trusted domains etc └── tailwind.config.mjs           # contains the configuration for tailwind css